 Should ductwork be replaced after 20 years?

 Ductwork is designed to last up to 15 years.
 The average life span of an HVAC system is 15 to 20 years, and as they age, they tend to get less efficient.
-If you’re replacing your HVAC system, it’s a good idea to replace the ductwork at the same time.
-By the time ductwork reaches the age of 15, it begins to deteriorate, which can also cause your HVAC system to be less efficient.
+If you’re replacing your HVAC system, it’s good to replace the ductwork at the same time.
+By the time ductwork reaches the age of 15, it starts deteriorating, which can also make your HVAC system less efficient.

 Should I clean or replace my air ducts?